zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	![](/images/gg_pg_extdmp_1.png)

-3. Insert below as your extdmp parameter, but **make sure** you change **ip_address** with your GG Microservice's IP Address!
+3. Insert below as your extdmp parameter, and **make sure** you must change _**ip_address**_ with your GG Microservice's IP Address!
 Why?
 Because we will send extracted records to Microservice.

 	```
 	EXTRACT extdmp